Resources and Documents

 Only legitimate versions of Pokémon Scarlet or Pokémon Violet can be used in Play!
 Pokémon tournaments.
 This includes Game Cards and downloadable versions of these games.

-Players are responsible for ensuring that their Game Card or downloadable game is fully functional.
+Competitors are responsible for ensuring that their Game Card or downloadable game is fully functional.

 2.2 Game Systems

-Players are responsible for keeping their system charged for the duration of the tournament.
+Competitors are responsible for keeping their system charged for the duration of the tournament.

 At a Judge’s discretion, a match may be moved to a new station.
-Players must not move their match without receiving permission from a Judge.
+Competitors must not move their match without receiving permission from a Judge.
 A match may only be moved between games and never while a game is in progress.

-Players are responsible for ensuring that their game system is fully functional.
+Competitors are responsible for ensuring that their game system is fully functional.

-Players may be unable to continue to play in a tournament if Parental Controls prevent their system from performing actions that are necessary for tournament play.
+Competitors may be unable to continue to play in a tournament if Parental Controls prevent their system from performing actions that are necessary for tournament play.

 An active Nintendo Switch Online membership (paid) is required for participation in Video Game Championship Series events and the console must be able to connect to the internet via an Organizer-provided network.

-Players must have their wired internet settings set to Automatic.
+Competitors must have their wired internet settings set to Automatic.

 At live events played using an internet connection (whether wired or Wi-Fi), the console must be in Airplane Mode during matches.